swissclubto/swissclubto.github.io/_events/2019-04-26-annual-general.md

 - Proposed [by-law changes][bylaws] (in PDF format)
 - [Proxy form][proxy] (for those who cannot attend, but would like to vote)

-If you would like more information, please contact us at
+If you would like more information, please contact us at {% include email.html addr="info@swissclubtoronto.ca" %}.
-<info@swissclubtoronto.ca>.

 [agenda]: <{% link /assets/pdf/2019-04-26-agm-agenda.pdf %}>
 [minutes]: <{% link /assets/pdf/2019-04-26-agm-2018-minutes.pdf %}>